 JGonz15 reports having a 644 credit score at approval for their Southwest credit card with an initial $4,000 credit limit.

-If you want the flagship Southwest Priority Credit Card, it might be best to apply with a credit score above 700.
+If you want the flagship Southwest Priority Credit Card, it might be best to try with a credit score above 700.
 Redbird06 with a 742 credit score got instant approval for the Priority Card with an initial $10,800 credit limit.
 Their annual income is $75,000 which helps get a higher credit limit.

 Visa Signature or Visa Platinum